Prostitution in Florida

-Prostitution is more widespread than ever.
+Prostitution Florida is more widespread than ever.
 If you have a charge against you, contact Bottari & Doyle Law Firm in Delray Beach County at 561-588-2781.
 These sites make it easy for both the prostitute and the “John” to meet.
 However, police actively target prostitutes who post ads.
 Police officers often pose as a “Johns” to lure prostitutes into agreeing to perform a sexual act for money.
 An arrest, charge or conviction for prostitution can be very damaging to a person’s life.

 Definition of Prostitution